St James's Approach to PSHE

-Through the integration of PSHE into topic work and as part of our work as a “Thinking School” pupils take part in a range of activities enabling them to work with others and recognise their own worth.
+Through the integration of PSHE into topic work, pupils take part in a range of activities enabling them to work with others and recognise their own worth.
 They reflect on experiences and tackle many of the moral and social issues we see in school life and the wider world.
 The pupils learn to understand and respect diversity and differences enabling them to form effective relationships with others.

 Pupils become more aware of how to look after themselves through both Science and PSHE.
 We also aim to give pupils understanding of the importance of diet, hygiene and exercise and our ‘Advanced Healthy Schools’ status is recognition of our commitment to this.